kebronteshome-hub/Hospital-Inheritance-System/README.md

 -----

 ## Note
-My project is simple and focuses on inheritance basically.
+My project is simple and focuses on inheritance.
 ## Made by;
 KEBRON TESHOME KEBEDE (Student id- 0056/26)